okviz/okviz.github.io/_mydocs/synoptic-panel/concepts/maps/svg-format.md

 The `id` attribute is used to uniquely identify an element in the SVG file.
 This attribute can be used to [automatically bind the element to a data point](../data-binding.md).

 Note that:
   - The `id` must be a valid XML ID, which means it must start with a letter or underscore, followed by letters, digits, hyphens, underscores, colons, and periods.
 Spaces are also allowed, but not recommended.
-If the id starts with a digit, it must be escaped with an underscore (`1` should become `_1`).
+If the id starts with a digit, it should be escaped with an underscore (`1` should become `_1`).
   - The value of each `id` must be unique within the map, as defined by the SVG specification.
 If you have multiple elements with the same identifier, all of these elements will be linked to the same data point (in the case of successfully automatic binding).
 If this is the desired behavior, it is generally recommended to use unique `id` values for each element and to use the `data-okviz-strong` attribute (see below) or the [Map Editor](../../features/map-editor.md) to bind multiple areas to the same data point.

 ## Custom Attributes